mastaehe/bonsaiai.github.io/source/includes/inkling-reference/_training-source.html.md

 # Training Source

-The bonsai Platform supports training with both real and synthetic data.
+The Bonsai Platform supports training with both real and synthetic data.
 The `data`, `simulator` and `generator` keywords are used to describe what kind of training source you would like to use for training.

 <aside class="notice">
 Currently, during our private beta, you can <b>only</b> train with simulators as your training source.
 That is, only the <i>simulator</i> training specifier is supported.